 After getting past that exhibition I stopped to take in the scenery.
 Elbert has great views of the surrounding high peaks – La Plata, Mount Massive and others.
 Twin Lakes are visible to the east, and on this day they were reflecting the sky beautifully, distant mirrors laid down on the valley floor thousands of feet below.

-A short stay at the top was cut even sorter by the building of clouds to the east.
+A short stay at the top was cut even shorter by the building of clouds to the east.
 Usually that meant they’d be going away from us, but it’s not uncommon for storms to “build out” before moving along.
 It was a long way down to treeline, which would be at least somewhat safer than being caught out in the open.